Honda NSX (second generation): Performance

 The car has a 0 to 60 mph acceleration time of 2.9 seconds and an electronically limited top speed of 191 mph.
 In a test conducted by Car and Driver, the NSX accelerated from 0 to 60 mph (97 km/h) in 3.1 seconds and completed the quarter-mile run in 11.2 seconds at 126 mph (203 km/h).

 In September 2021, Acura conducted a test for the NSX Type S around the Grand Prix of Long Beach street circuit with IMSA SportsCar champion Ricky Taylor driving.
 He set a lap time of 1:32.784 minutes, which was nearly three seconds faster than the 2019 NSX's 1:35.663 minute lap time set by Peter Cunningham and the lap record for a road-legal production vehicles.

+Variants

 2019 update

-In August 2018, Honda announced improvements for the 2019 model year.
+In August 2018, Honda announced an overall improvements for the 2019 model year.
 The improvements included larger front and rear stabilizer bars, which increased front stiffness by 26 percent and rear stiffness by 19 percent, as well as 21 percent stiffer rear toe link bushings.
 New specially developed Continental tires and optional Pirelli P Zero Trofeo R tires were also included.
 These led to software optimizations to the Sport Hybrid SH-AWD system, active magnetorheological dampers, electric power steering and VSA settings.
-According to Honda, the car is 1.9 seconds faster than the pre-2019 model around the Suzuka Circuit.
+According to Honda, the car is 1.9 seconds faster than the NC1 models around the Suzuka Circuit.
 Visually, the car's previously silver front grille garnish is now painted in the same color as the body.
 Additionally, a new Thermal Orange Pearl body color became available for 2019, followed by Indy Yellow Pearl for 2020 and Long Beach Blue Pearl for 2021.